ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/configure-a-selenium-hub-2.md

 {{% alert type="info" %}}

-Browser overwrites do not work!
-ATS only executes test cases and test suites on the supported browsers.
+Browser and platform overwrites do not work!
+ATS only executes test cases and test suites on the selected browser and platform.

 {{% /alert %}}

-This is explained for each selenium hub option.
+Custom capabilities are explained separately for each Selenium option.

 ## 5 Configure Browserstack